shivaacharjee/sailenShortMenu/README.md

 # Sailen Short Menu  #
-**Contributors:** Shiva Acharjee

 **Author link:** https://www.shivaacharjee.com

 **License:** MIT

-WordPress Extensible Plugin: Use Shortcode to display Menu List
+WordPress Extensible Plugin: Use Shortcode to display Menu List within content and widget area

+<a href='https://wordpress.org/plugins/sailen-short-menu/'>Click here to view this plugin on WordPress.org</a>

 **Using Shortcode**